-Back in the medieval times, Italian kitchens were of two types:
+Back in medieval times, Italian kitchens were of two types:

--kitchens that formed part of the big houses of the rich, on the highest floor of the house to ensure that fumes were well-dispersed, or constructed a little away from the house so the smells of the kitchen did not interfere with the house.
+- kitchens that were part of the big houses of the rich, usually located on the highest floor of the house to ensure that fumes were well-dispersed, or constructed a little away from the house so the smells of the kitchen would not bother its residents.
 These kinds of kitchens had an army of dozens of servants and cooks working in them.
 The ladies of the house rarely, if ever, ventured there.

--kitchens that were barely the corner of one-room homes, rooms in which the farmers and artisans lived.
+- kitchens that were barely the corner of one-room homes, rooms in which farmers and artisans lived.
 The baking was done at a public oven, where the owner let an entire village use the services for a fee.
 These kitchens were used by the women of the household to make soups and broths and re-heat food.

-In the early 20th century, Italian women began to take on roles outside the home, given the World war and the scarcity of labour.
+In the early 20th century, Italian women began to take on roles outside the home, because of the War and the related scarcity of labour.
 At about this time, Viennese architect Margret Schutte-Lihotzky worked with architect Ernst Mayto to design a kitchen for the city of Frankfurt.
-These kitchens were meant for the social housing, in order to shorten the hours a woman had to be in the kitchen, which would leave her time to go out of the house and work.
+These kitchens were meant for social housing, in order to shorten the hours a woman had to be in the kitchen, which would leave her time to go out of the house and work.